newchuyalong/libgdx-learning/Scene2d.md

 	stage = new Stage(new StretchViewport(640, 480));
 ```

 Here is an example of using `FitViewport`.
 The stage's size of 640x480 is scaled to fit the screen without changing the aspect ratio, then black bars are added on either side to take up the remaining space (letterboxing).
-Note that `glViewport` is used so the stage cannot draw within the black bars.

 ```java
 	stage = new Stage(new FitViewport(640, 480));